12 Posts to Plan Your Trip to Mexico | Blog | Guanajuato | Mexico | Queretaro | San Miguel de Allende | Travel

 The story supposedly takes place in Culiacán, which is a real city in the state of Sinoloa.
 But all the film locations were shot in Central Mexico in the states of Guanajuato and Queretaro.
 Surprisingly, no one else has watched this movie over and over again (like me) to pinpoint the landmarks in the film.
 So here is your unofficial guide to film locations within the states of Guanajuato and Queretaro that appeared in Once Upon a Time in Mexico.

 The movie opens with what looks like a derelict movie set with makeshift vendors selling guitars.
-It isn’t, it’s now the abandoned Hacienda Jaral de Berrios.
+It isn’t, it’s the Hacienda Jaral de Berrios.
 Once a prominent estate with its own post office, railroad station, church, and schools, today it has fallen into ruin.
 Many old haciendas have been turned into boutique hotels in different cities, but the location of this hacienda is far from many attractions and modern conveniences.

 Hacienda Jaral de Berrios was built in the early 16th century and produced gunpowder and mezcal.
 Today, you can tour the hacienda to see the Corinthian columns, grand courtyards and ceiling frescos.
 You can also try their artisan Mezcales de la Hacienda de Jaral de Berrio.
-Tour the museum and see how they make their unique mezcal by steaming instead of smoking Agave Salmiana in conic shaped ovens.
+Tour the museum and see how they make their unique mezcal by steaming instead of smoking Agave Salmiana in conic-shaped ovens.

 How to get there: Hacienda Jaral de Berrios is located near the small town of San Felipe Torres Mochas between Dolores Hidalgo and Mineral de Pozos on Highway 51 in the state of Guanajuato.
 The trip to San Felipe Torres Mochis is about a 90-minute drive from San Miguel de Allende.
-The hacienda is another 25km past the turn off to San Felipe.
+The hacienda is another 25km past the turn-off to San Felipe.

 The Sala de Sesiones of the Legislative Palace of Guanajuato is featured several times throughout the movie as the Presidential Palace (interior).
 You’ll see it when introduced to the President, a dinner celebration, and during the final shootouts.
 The windows open to the Plaza de la Paz near the big yellow church Basílica Colegiata de Nuestra Señora de Guanajuato.
 The Neoclassical façade you see today on the outside of the Legislative Palace was constructed in the late 19th century and inaugurated in 1903.